quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part20_Determining_Whe.md

 #### Conditional Language Claim to Goods and Payment
 Background context explaining the concept.
 In contract law, when a party breaches their contractual obligations, the non-breaching party's remedy is typically limited to the expectation damages they would have received had the contract been fully performed.
 However, this does not allow for the claim of goods or services that were part of the original agreement.

-Example scenario: If you sell your baseball for $400 with a 30-day payment period and the buyer doesn't pay within the stipulated time, they can only be held responsible for the $400 and not the baseball.
+Example scenario: If you sell your baseball for $400 with a 30-day payment period and the buyer doesn't pay within the stipulated time, they can only be held responsible for the$400 and not the baseball.
 However, this limitation can be circumvented through secured transactions laws, which allow creditors to repossess property if a party defaults on their obligations.

 :p What is the main remedy for breach of contract in terms of expectation damages?
 ??x